Start your engines, using Road Warrior is easy! Below are the first few steps to get you on the road.

 This will result in a black circle on the stop pin.
 If the route is optimized again, this stop will be included in the new route.

-Your Check Ins are saved under Activity in the left hand side bar to allow you to keep track of your visits.
+Your Check Ins are saved under History in the left hand side bar to allow you to keep track of your visits.

 Filtering Displayed Stops: